antoniohof/edit_wars/content/backgrounds/start-3-end-3-sanctions_chart_0.md

       },
       "title": {
         "display": "true",
-        "text": "Mention of isolation in the media", "color": "black",
+        "text": "Mention of Sanctions in the media", "color": "black",
         "font": {
           "size": "30",